redhat-et/cloud-native-agents/demos/mcp_auth/README.md

 # GitHub Whoami MCP Server

-This project implements a Minimal Control Protocol (MCP) server with GitHub authentication using the `fastmcp` library.
+This project implements a Model Context Protocol (MCP) server with GitHub authentication using the `fastmcp` library.
 The server provides a protected tool to retrieve information about the authenticated GitHub user.

 ## Features